 Description - Say more about your sponsor!
 There are some basic text formatting tools, along with options to insert hyperlinks, images, and even animated GIFs. 🙌

 Booth Size/Booth Cover - The Booth Cover image appears above each sponsor in the Sponsors list.
 If you select Small, the sponsor profile won't have a cover image.
 If you select Medium or Large, click Upload Image and follow the prompts in the uploader.
-Refer to our Image Dimensions Quick Reference for dimension and file type requirements.
+Refer to our Image Dimensions Quick Reference article for dimension and file type requirements.

 Content Provider - Upload a PDF file, use Video on Demand content, enter a URL to a website, or link to content hosted on a variety of popular sites like YouTube, Vimeo, Twitch, and Facebook.
 As long as the content is embeddable, it appears inside the sponsor profile in the Web App.
 Mobile App users can tap a button that lets them access the content.